bruno78/Getting-Cleaning-Data-Project/codeBook.md

 ## Introduction

-Tidy data is a data set that has been merged, cleaned and filtered from a bigger data set that comprises of 3 subsets and 5 parts.
+Tidy data is a data set that has been merged, cleaned and filtered from a bigger data set that comprises of 3 subsets and 8 files.

 ## Subsets